 If you are bullying others, you may be worried about talking to someone for fear of getting in trouble.
 But, speaking to someone may help you understand why you are doing it and take the necessary steps to stop bullying.

 Recognising that what you have said or done was hurtful and wrong is the first step toward making things better.
 Apologising can go a long way in helping the other person feel comfortable around you.
 You might be able to move forwards with them and even carry on a friendship by doing this.
 But, you might find that the other person is unable to forgive you - their feelings have been hurt too much.
 It might be hard, but you have to accept and respect that.
 Always remember, words cannot be unsaid and actions cannot be undone.

 Bullying can turn school into a scary and lonely place.
 If it is getting in the way of your learning, or your enjoyment of school, something needs to change.

 Your school should have an anti-bullying policy in place that will deal with the person, or people, in an appropriate way.
 You will not get in trouble or be laughed at for reporting bullying.
 If you feel uncomfortable about doing this, speak to a member of staff that you trust, or ask a friend to go with you.

 Cyberbullying refers to any kind of bullying that takes place on your phone, or online.
 It can include:

-- sending threatening or abusive messages via text, or on social media channels - this is called ‘trolling’
+- sending threatening or abusive messages via text, or social media (trolling),

 creating and sharing embarrassing images or videos of you